Skip to main content

 Guide for the implementation of requirements for certification visits of medical devices on hearing aid measurement

 The guide is intended for establishments involved in manufacturing, assembling, or repairing over-the-counter hearing aids within the national territory.
-It outlines the necessary steps to ensure these hearing aids meet quality standards designed to aid individuals with hearing impairments.
+It explains the necessary steps to ensure these hearing aids meet quality standards designed to aid individuals with hearing impairments.
 It provides instructions on adhering to the requirements of Resolution 5491 of 2017, which covers the opening and operation of these establishments.
-The guide also offers recommendations for maintaining compliance with certification standards, which are valid for five years.
+The guide also provides recommendations for maintaining compliance with certification standards, which are valid for five years.

-CZECH REPUBLIC
+CHECK REPUBLIC

 Questions and answers on Registration of a person